Course Title: Brand Strategy

-There is a prescribed textbook for this course.
+There is a recommended textbook for this course.

 Other resources include recommended academic journal articles and business magazine articles.
-The course is supported online using Blackboard through myRMIT.
-Blackboard gives access to important announcements; staff contact details, the teaching schedule, assessment time lines and a variety of important learning materials.
-Blackboard is central to this course and must be checked regularly for assignment information and course materials.
+The course is supported online using Canvas through myRMIT.
+Canvas gives access to important announcements; staff contact details, the teaching schedule, assessment time lines and a variety of important learning materials.
+Canvas is central to this course and must be checked regularly for assignment information and course materials.

 If you require assistance with the RMIT library facilities contact the Business Liaison Librarian for your school.
 Contact details for Business Liaison Librarians are located online on the RMIT Library website.
 Additional resources and/or sources to assist your learning will be identified by your course coordinator will be made available to you as required during the teaching period.

 The assessment alignment list below shows the assessment tasks against the learning outcomes they develop.

 Assessment Task 1: 20%

 Assessment Task 3: 50%